 - The Head Teacher has overall responsibility for all the children in his care.

 The SENCo is responsible for coordinating the day-to-day provision of education for children with special educational needs.

-- The day-to-day operation of SEN Policy.
+- The day-to-day operation of SEND Policy.

 - Monitoring the movement of children within the SEN system in school.

 - Coordinating provision for children with special needs, including time-tabling support.